yacinebenchehida/Ithominii_convergence/homology/README.md

 The pipeline is divided into few blocks of commands:
 1) Extracting the peak regions of each species from the reference genome
 2) Run Nucmer in sliding windows of 1kb
-3) Get the phenotype and genotype at each SNP in the GWAS (used to estimate the squared Spearman coefficient)
+3) Get the phenotype and genotype at each SNP in the GWAS (used to estimate the squared Spearman coefficients)
 4) Plot the results

 ## 1) Extracting the regions to align from the reference genome